LimeSoda/LimeSoda_MageMonitoring/README.md

 Shows the orders counts grouped by Order Status with all orders excluded that have an order status assigned to state 'Complete'.

+####Order Statuses (for orders in progress)

+Shows the orders counts grouped by Order Status with all orders excluded that have an order status assigned to state 'Canceled', 'Complete' or 'Closed'.

 Support
 -------